govsocial-org/govsocial-org.github.io/docs/building/postgresql.md

 We used a Google CloudSQL PostgreSQL instance, selecting the smallest possible machine (`db-f1-micro`) and set the storage to `auto-grow`.

 You will need to ensure that you enable the [Private IP](https://cloud.google.com/sql/docs/postgres/connect-instance-private-ip#create-instance) interface for the instance so the GKE cluster can reach it.
 We did not enable the [CloudSQL Auth Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) - we may eventually do that at some point.

+We chose to create a separate database and user for each platform, rather than piling everything into the default `postgres` one.